pocka/macana/docs/en/Usage/Deno module.md

-Macana is primarily designed as a TypeScript module for Deno.
+Macana is initially designed as a TypeScript module for Deno.
-With this approach, you write your build script and import Macana from that file.
+While this is tedious, you can tweak more options compared to the CLI.

 ## System requirements